Can Children Benefit from Probiotics Too?

 When shopping around for a probiotic supplement for your child, opt for one that does not require refrigeration, which is more convenient so you can take them on the go, or on vacation.
 Also, look for one that is shelf-stable, to ensure that the probiotics are alive and viable through the expiration date listed on the bottle.
 For the best compliance, to ensure they take the probiotic everyday, it helps if they taste good or are at least easy to swallow.

-You are what you eat!
-So make sure to introduce gut-healthy foods into your child’s diet, consider starting them on a probiotic supplement, and keep their microbiome healthy right from the start!
+Now that we know that children can in fact benefit from taking probiotics, make sure to introduce gut-healthy foods into your child’s diet, consider starting them on a probiotic supplement, and keep their microbiome healthy right from the start!